-Mick Payton Studios : by paying for your event you accept our terms and conditions – so please read them, they will help you to fit in and get the best from the day!
+Mick Payton Studios : Photographers – by paying for your event you accept our terms and conditions.
+Models – by accepting your booking you accept our terms and conditions – so please read them, they will help you to fit in and get the best from the day!
 Our aim is to provide you with a top quality experience!

 I genuinely do my best to provide a quality experience on our events, I don’t always get it right, sometimes I get it very wrong and for that I apologise, I will continue to listen to feedback and alter event procedures to suit whenever it’s feasible.

 My primary aim is to provide a first class experience for all so that everybody goes away more than satisfied and would happily book or recommend future events.
 To this end I have consulted with a number of model and photographer attendees, as well as drawing upon my own extensive experience of model photography and running similar events, to put together a Code of Conduct.

 I appreciate that we’re all different and whilst some of us are outgoing and confident, others are more reserved.
 The Code will hopefully engender a spirit of mutual respect and fair treatment for all, resulting in a smooth running, productive and enjoyable event, with the model(s) feeling comfortable and all photographers receiving equal time and contact with the model(s).

 The Code consists of the following ‘Do’s’ and ‘Don’ts’, which are all pretty self-explanatory and generally just good professional etiquette: